TethasGuide/outgoing_transfer_verification/README.md

 You need to obtain an API Key from Canix and credentials for Microsoft Office365 access.

-Once you have your Canix API Key and Microsoft credentials you can store them in `auth_header.py` or, preferably, load them from environment variables or a `.env` file.
+Once you have your Canix API Key and Microsoft credentials you can store them in `auth_header.py` or, preferably, load them from environment variables.
+A `.env.example` file is provided that lists the required variables.
+Copy this file to `.env` and fill in your values.
 Example environment variable names:

 ```
 export CANIX_API_KEY=your_canix_api_key_here
-export M365_USERNAME=your_microsoft_email_login_here
+export SHAREPOINT_USERNAME=your_sharepoint_email_login
-export M365_PASSWORD=your_login_password_here
+export SHAREPOINT_PASSWORD=your_login_password
 ```

-Alternatively create a `.env` file with the same variables so the script can read them without exposing the values in version control.
+After updating `.env` with your credentials, the script will load these values automatically when executed.

 Note: Do not share your API keys or credentials within your code when publishing or sharing your project.